isomerpages/psd-corp/newsroom/speeches/_posts/2024-07-10-post-Speech by Mr Chan Chun Sing at Public Service Week 2024 Opening: SPARK.md

 </p>
 <p>30.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Now I
 come to my <u>third point</u>.
 The Public Service must not lose gumption:</p>
-<p>&nbsp;a.&nbsp;&nbsp;&nbsp;&nbsp; Gumption to break new grounds and find
+<p>a.&nbsp;&nbsp;&nbsp;&nbsp; Gumption to break new grounds and find new
-new solutions in context for our challenges, rather than relying on others’ ideas, especially those that have not proven effective even in solving other people’s problems.&nbsp;</p>
+solutions in context for our challenges, rather than relying on others’ ideas, especially those that have not proven effective even in solving other people’s problems.&nbsp;</p>
 <p>b.&nbsp;&nbsp;&nbsp;&nbsp; Gumption to see and pursue opportunities in